zenustech/zeno/README.md

 To install a node library for ZENO just copy the `.so` or `.dll` files to `zen/autoload/`.
 See ```demo_project/CMakeLists.txt``` for how to automate this in CMake.

 # Blender addon

 Work in progress, see `assets/blender.blend`.
 The source code of our blender addon is under `zenblend/`.
+Contributions are more than welcome!